For cheaper property and more space, find your own plot of heaven near Barcelona in the mountains or the Mediterranean coast.

 - Shopping: Head to the old town for a mix of quirky boutiques and chain stores.

-- Neighbourhood: Charming residential areas in the centre, with light industrial and commercial zones further out.
+- Neighborhood: Charming residential areas in the center, with light industrial and commercial zones further out.

 - Location: 17km northeast of Barcelona.

 - Housing costs: Varies depending on facilities and land, but typically from €1000 per month for a three-bedroom house.

 - Commuting options: Either drive or cycle to the train or directly into the city center.

 - Cars and parking: Most people find a car a requirement in this area.